vinefeeder/TwinVine/README.md

 ```
 This ensures you have your own working copy of envied.yaml.
 It may be edited and will not be over-written during any updates.

 That's it; uv run vinfeeder to get started!

+**Linux**

+Linux systems are known to screen freeze after envied has finished a download.
+The top level vinfeeder config file at  TwinVine/packages/vinefeeder/src/vinefeeder/config.yaml should have   TERMINAL_RESET: True   set.

 **Services**